-On the other side, he didn’t like the Hacienda Club, and didn’t have a good word to say about anyone involved with it.
-The decision to build the Hacienda in 82 (I think) had clearly upset Martin as he wanted the money to be invested in to a studio for the Factory roster, which sounded fair enough to me at the time.
+On the other side, he didn’t like The Hacienda Club and didn’t have a good word to say about anyone involved with it.
+The decision to build the Hacienda in 82 (I think) had clearly upset Martin as he wanted the money to be invested into a studio for the Factory roster, which sounded fair enough to me.
 I know that as soon as he found out about the opening of the club, he planned his exit, and I believe he planned legal proceedings against his former partners.
-By the time I met Martin, I think everything had been settled out of court but it had clearly left a very bitter taste.
+By the time I met Martin, I think everything had been settled but it had clearly left a very bitter taste.

-Martin was always ‘going on’ about starting a label to rival to Factory and a manager friend of his called Howard Jones, who had been the boss at the Hacienda, but left the club, and had called in to see Martin at Strawberry for a chat.
-Even though Howard had worked at the Hacienda, he’d left, so he was on ‘Martin’s team’, not Factory’s.
-Martin said they had decided to set up a label, although I think with hindsight that they had already decided to do it months ago.
+Martin was always ‘going on’ about starting a label to rival to Factory and his manager friend (Howard Jones), who had been the boss at the Hacienda, but had left the club, called in to see Martin at Strawberry for a chat.
+Even though Howard had worked at the Hacienda, he’d left, so he was on ‘Martin’s team’, not ‘Factory’s team’.
+Martin said they’d decided to set up a label, although I think with hindsight that they had already decided to do it months ago.

-Martin seemed more open with me than others (probably because I was naive, and wasn’t living in the Manchester, or in the crowd) maybe because I was also willing to travel the three hour round trip to Stockport, for nothing more than experience.
-Martin had a demo cassette of Howard’s new band that he had started managing (The Stone Roses) and told me they rehearsed at the SSR rehearsal rooms (although I had never seen them there).
-Martin somehow had negotiated free studio time at Strawberry, so he decided to go ahead and record the band.
+Martin seemed more open with me than others – probably because I was naive, wasn’t living in Manchester, or in the Manchester crowd – and I was also willing to travel the three hour round trip to Stockport, for nothing more than experience.
+Martin had a demo cassette of Howard’s new band that he had started managing called ‘The Stone Roses’ and told me they rehearsed at the SSR rehearsal rooms, although I’d never seen them there.
+Martin somehow negotiated free studio time at Strawberry, so he decided to go ahead and record the band.

-The first day back, Martin seemed to be shaking more (but I may have just been more aware of it by then).
-He started immediately moaning that the band hadn’t had enough material, so there wasn’t going to be as much for me to do as he’d said on the phone.
-By now, he was giving me a little bit of petrol money which I was delighted with.
+The first day back, Martin seemed to be shaking more, but I may have just been more aware of it by then.
+He started immediately moaning that the band hadn’t got enough material, so there wasn’t going to be as much for me to do as he’d said on the phone.
+By now, he was giving me a little bit of petrol money, which I was delighted with.
 Martin then dropped the bomb shell that we had to finish all the edits on the tracks within a matter of days; simply because Factory were releasing the debut single by the Happy Mondays (called Delightful) and Martin and Howard’s Thinline Records wanted to release their first single on the same day.

 In all, I think Martin had recorded five tracks with The Stone Roses; but by the time it came to the editing, he had got it down to three.
 These were the two tracks that made it on to the release called ‘So young’ and ‘Tell me’ and the track that didn’t called ‘I Wanna Be Adored’.